spacebarchat/docs/docs/setup-temp.md

 You need to install rabbitmq from [rabbitmq.com](https://www.rabbitmq.com/download.html) or your package manager.

-Now you can clone and start the server by executing each module in its own terminal/shell:
+Now you can clone (git clone https://github.com/fosscord/fosscord-server) and start the server by executing each module in its own terminal/shell:

 (API+DEMO CLIENT: port 3001)
 ```